Innoccull/EquiText/README.md

-# Detecting Bias in Job Advertisements
+# Detecting and Addressing Bias in Job Advertisements

 # Introduction
+Ethics is critically important for data scientists because the data science solutions they develop can have wide-ranging implications for society, individuals, and businesses.
+Ethics provides a framework for data scientists to ensure that their work is conducted in a responsible, transparent, and socially acceptable manner.

-The goal of this project is to design a system that improves job advertisements so that they are more inclusive.
+The goal of this project is to design a solution that addresses an ethical concern with an existing data science product.
+In doing so, we demonstrate how data science solutions can be developed to better align with desired ethical outcomes.

+This project is executed in three parts:
+1. **Identify the ethical concern:** we identify the ethical concern this project seeks to address and the proposed data science response
+2. **Develop a data science response:** we develop a data science model that supports addressing the ethical concern
+3. **Ethical response assessment:** we evaluate how well the data science response addresses the ethical concern, propose an overall response that attempts to fully address the ethical concern and discuss possible avenues for future development of an overall response

-## Ethical concern
+# Ethical concern
+First we identify the ethical concern and proposed data science response that will be developed as part of this assignment.

+## Discriminatory language in job advertisements
-There is evidence that gendered language in job advertisements affects who applies [Gauthier Research].
-The research shows that gendered language in job advertisements causes prospective applicants to have a decreased sense of belongingness in relation to the job advertised.
-This decreased sense of belongingness in turn decreases the appeal of the job to potential applicants.
+There is research which has found that gendered language in job advertisements affects who applies [Gautier 2011](https://ideas.wharton.upenn.edu/wp-content/uploads/2018/07/Gaucher-Friesen-Kay-2011.pdf).
+This research showed that gendered language in job advertisements causes prospective applicants to have a decreased sense of belongingness in relation to the job advertised.
+This decreased sense of belongingness in turn decreases the appeal of the job to potential applicants, making them less likely to apply.

-There are several impacts of this.
-Firstly, it restricts opportunities for potential applicants.
-This limits the perceived opportunities available to individuals, in effect limiting their future earning and career prospects.

-A second impact is on employers themselves.
-Producing job applications that can exclude some applicnts can lead to a less diverse pool of applicants to choose from in the selection process.

-## Response
-To address this concern, we would want a response that enables the production of job advertisements that do not include gendered language which reduces an applicant's sense of belongingness with a position.

-This project develops a named entity recognition (NER) model to detect gendered language in job ads and assign a 'gender target' score indicating masculine, feminine, or neutral tones.
-However, the data science approach alone is not enough to drive change.
-The project also considers practical applications and other interventions to address the ethical concern and promote desired behavioral change.

-## Evaluating performance
-To be able to understand our success in addressing the ethical concern, we need to define some metrics that our solution will be assessed against.

-The original ethical concern is that individuals are discouraged from applying for jobs because of the language used in the advertisement.
-Specifically this is the case with females being dissuaded by masculine language in job advertisements.

-The data science solution developed addresses this by enabling identification of this language so that it could be corrected prior to advertising the job.

-To properly assess whether this intervention addresses the original ethical concern, it would be best to test whether modified advertisements led to higher appeal to females to apply.
-Unfortunately this is not something we can measure.

-We can measure instead though how effective the solution is at identifying gendered language.
-This can be done in two ways.
-First we can benchmark overall peformance against what previous studies have found in terms for the prevalence of gendered language.
-We can find if we are identifying at higher or lower rates.
-Second we can benchmark against existing bias identification tools.
-This will help us assess performance of the solution on individual ads.

-In addition to this, we can also perform a manual inspection of several job advertisements and the gendered language identified in them.
-While this does not systematically show the likely response, it will give the reader a sense of how effective the solution is at identifying language that is likely to influence readers of job advertisements.

-# Methodology

-How the data science solution was developed.

-## Gender bias in job advertisements
-There is existing research that shows that gender biased language in job advertisements can impact who applies [References].

 There are several key leesons from this research:
 - Masculine gendered language can create a decreased sense of belongingness for females.
 - A decreased sense of belongingness is associated with a decreased appeal of the job advertisements and therefore a lower likelihood to apply.
 - Men are not impacted by the use of feminine language in advertisements.
 They do not experience a decreased sense of belongingness and are not discouraged from applying.

+This impacts on both individuals and employers.
+For individuals, it limits the perceived opportunities available for members of groups that will feel a lesser sense of belongingness in response to the language used.
+In effect this limits their future earning and career prospects.

+For employers, producing job applications that can exclude some applicants can lead to a less diverse and talented pool of applicants to choose from in the selection process.
+It can also create regulatory risk where there are relevant anti-discrimination regulations and/or laws in place.
+Finally, it can also lead to overall negative brand perception if an organisation is perceived as biased towards/against specific genders through its use of language.

+## Response
+To address this concern, we would want a response that enables the production of job advertisements that do not include gendered language which reduces an applicant's sense of belongingness in relation to an advertised position.

+This project develops a named entity recognition (NER) model to detect gendered language in job ads and assign a 'gender target' score indicating masculine, feminine, or neutral tones for the advertisement.
+The development of this model is covered in the Data Science Response section below.
+However, the data science solution alone is not enough to create the change in real-world action required to address the ethical concern.
+The project therefore also considers further interventions that can be made to create a complete system that addresses the ethical concern.

+# Data Science Response

+In this section we outline how a data science model was developed to address the ethical concern identified.

+## Gendered language
-Lists of masculine and feminine terms were obtained from the research.
-These formed the basis of the named entity recognition model.
+The research referenced above used a list of common masculine and feminine terms in their study.
+These lists were re-used for training the named entity recognition model.

+The list of masculine terms used can be found [here](https://github.com/Innoccull/DATA417/blob/main/data/masculine.csv).

+The list of feminine terms used can be found [here](https://github.com/Innoccull/DATA417/blob/main/data/feminine.csv).

 ## Dataset
-The indeed.com job advertisement data set was used.
-Sourced from kaggle.com [Reference].
-This is a repository of 30,000 job advertisements posted on the US jobs website indeed.com between August 2019 and October 2019.
+To train an NER model, a dataset of job descriptions is required.
+For this project we chose to use the Indeed Job Posting dataset.

+This dataset was created by [PromptCloud](www.promptcloud.com) and [DataStock](datastock.shop).
+It contains around 30,000 records of job pastings made to indeed.com from Aug - Oct 2019.

+The dataset was downloaded from [Kaggle](https://www.kaggle.com/datasets/promptcloud/indeed-job-posting-dataset).

 ## Creating training data
+To create the training data for the NER model, we took a random selection of 1000 jobs from the Indeed Jobs dataset.
+This amount was chosen due to processing power constraints.

-The job advertisements from the indeed data set were first pre-processed to clean the data.
+The job descriptions for the advertisements chosen were pre-processed to clean the data.
 This included removing HTML tags, pushing all text to lower case and removing URLs.

-The resulting clean job description data was labelled in a gazetteer style approach.
-A python script was created to identify masculine and feminine words based on the lists obtained from research.
-The result was loaded to doccano, an open-source training data labelling tool [Reference].
+The resulting clean job description data were labelled in a gazetteer style approach.
+A python script was created to identify masculine and feminine words in the job descriptions based on the masculine and feminine terms lists linked above.

+The auto-labelled job descriptions were loaded to [doccano](https://github.com/doccano/doccano), an open-source training data labelling tool.
 In doccano, there was a manual inspection of several job descriptions to check for accuracy of labelling.
+No inaccuracies were identified so the auto-annotations were accepted for training.

-A total of 1000 job advertisements from the 30,000 were randomly selected and annotated.
-700 of these were used for training while 300 of these were sued for test.
+Of the 1000 jobs randmly selected, 700 of these were used for training while 300 of these were used for test.

 ## Model training and performance
-A custom named entity recognition model was trained using spaCy [Reference]. spaCy is an open source NLP library that supports many NLP functions, including the ability to train custom named entity recognition.
+A custom named entity recognition model was trained using [spaCy](https://spacy.io/). spaCy is an open source NLP library that supports many NLP functions, including the ability to train custom named entity recognition.

+The named entity recognition model was trained to recognise masculine and feminine terms.
 A summary of the model performance is provided below.

 |           | Masculine | Feminine | Overall |
 |-----------|-----------|----------|---------|